mambainspired/100-days-of-Code/README.md

 Worked on the first module of React Bootcamp on Scrimba.
 Now I understand some core JavaScript concepts like Static Methods, Lexical Scoping and Scope Chain.
 Also understand why people do ``` var that = this ```.

 As far as React goes,
-- If I use arrow functions, I don't need to bind event handlers in the contructor
+- If I use arrow functions, I don't need to bind event handlers in the constructor
 - defaultProps, PropTypes